gilligan-ees-4760/EES_4760_5760_website/lectures/semester/Slides/Class_10/index.md

   * When you put plotting commands into your code:
     * You usually don't want to plot inside an `ask turtles` or `ask patches` command
     * Update plots once per tick (in `to go` or in a submodel called from `to go`)
-    * If you have multiple plots, be sure to use `select-plot` before plotting.
+    * If you have multiple plots, be sure to use `set-current-plot` before plotting.

 # Size and Shape {#shape-sec  data-transition="fade-out" data-state="skip_slide"}